Blue-collar character actor Danny Aiello has died at age 86

 Yet Aiello soon branched out, playing small roles in the movies "Bang the Drum Slowly" and "The Godfather, Part II," and as the bartender lead in a musical play "Lamppost Reunion."
 Starting in 1980 he averaged three films a year, plus appearances in theater and television.
 Off-Broadway, he appeared in “The Shoemaker” in 2011.

-Aiello and his wife of 65 years, Sandy, lived in Ramsey, New Jersey.
-He also is survived by three children and 10 grandchildren: Rick, Jamie and Stacy.
+Aiello and his wife of more than 60 years, Sandy, lived in Ramsey, New Jersey.
+He also is survived by three children — Rick, Jamie and Stacy — and 10 grandchildren.
 A fourth son, stuntman and stunt coordinator Danny Aiello III, died in May 2010 of pancreatic cancer.

+A memorial service will be held Dec.
+19 at the Riverside Memorial Chapel on Manhattan's Upper West Side.